 3. What is ‘gaga feminism’?
 How does noise, breakdown, resonance, rhythm and dissonance relate to Campt’s concept of the hum and practices of refusal?
 (Think about the scream vs. the quiet images)

 Gaga Feminism is introduced as expressive activism.
-It is remarkable by the excess of expression in the forms of noise, scream, spectacle, high femininity etc. It is associated with musicall riot and anarchism, even chaos but in its creative form.
+It is remarkable by the excess of expression in the forms of noise, scream, spectacle, high femininity etc in black and queer artistic performances that disrupt…. .
+It is associated with musical riot and anarchism, even chaos but in its creative form.
 “Gaga” originates from the famous performer Lady Gaga, who in their turn adopted it from the song Radio Ga-Ga by The Queen.
 Gaga as a term means something crazy, ambiguous, controversial.
 Going gaga means going to “the edge of the senses'' (Halberstram, p.127).
 Being ambivalent as Lady Gaga presents themself is an important part of Gaga Feminism, it implies controversy of categorisation and new ways of exploring the femininity.
-Unlike the quiet pictures Tina Campt is talking about, Gaga Feminism is loud and dissonant, but both loudness of “Gaga” and humming quietness of black people on the quie photos are related to protest and refusal to comply with the situation.
+Unlike the quiet pictures Tina Campt is talking about, Gaga Feminism is loud and dissonant, but both loudness of “Gaga” and humming quietness of black people on the quiet photos are related to protest and refusal to comply with the situation.

+Very good!

 4. How does Lady Gaga represent an alternative feminism and what is the problem with building contemporary (post)feminism around her?
 What kind of gender performances does she enact alongside Grace Jones, Poly Styrene and Rhoda Dakar?
 How do they compare with the gender performances discussed by Campt?